-• Students with ten (10) unexcused absences in any class shall receive an initial written notice that they are at risk of receiving a grade of "I" (Incomplete) in that subject upon accumulating more than thirty (30) unexcused absences, unless an exception applies.
+- Students with ten (10) unexcused absences in any class shall receive an initial written notice that they are at risk of receiving a grade of "I"(Incomplete) in that subject upon accumulating more than thirty (30) unexcused absences, unless an exception applies. - Students with fifteen (15) unexcused absences in any class shall receive an additional written warning that they are at risk of receiving a grade of "I"(Incomplete) in that subject upon accumulating more than thirty (30) unexcused absences.24

-- Students with fifteen (15) unexcused absences in any class shall receive an additional written warning that they are at risk of receiving a grade of "I" (Incomplete) in that subject upon accumulating more than thirty (30) unexcused absences. - Students accumulating more than thirty (30) unexcused absences in a course within a full school year shall receive a failing final grade in that course with a resulting loss of course credit where applicable. - Students accumulating more than thirty (30) unexcused absences within a school year shall only be promoted if a written justification is submitted by the Head of School to he Howard University Middle School Board of directors. - G. Late Arrival - Students will be marked tardy if they arrive in class 5 minutes or more after the official start of the period. - Students who enter class late should be given clear guidance regarding how to get caught up with the class lesson. - Students will be allowed to enter their scheduled course regardless of what time they arrive.
+- Studentsaccumulatingmorethanthirty(30)unexcusedabsences in a course within a full school year shall receive a failing final grade in that course with a resulting loss of course credit where applicable.25 - Students accumulating more than thirty (30) unexcused absences within a school year shall only be promoted if a written justification is submitted by the Head of School to te Howard University Middle School Board of directors.

+H. Late Arrival

+Students will be marked tardy if they arrive inclass 5 minutes or more after the official start of the period.
+Students who enter class late should be given clear guidance regarding how to get caught up with the class lesson.

+- Students will be allowed to enter their scheduled course regardless of what time they arrive.
 Teachers should make every effort to make late arriving students feel welcomed. - At no point in a class period will a tardy convert to an absence.
-If a student attends a portion of the class, he or she will be considered present and tardy. - Students must always have access to make-up work. - Multiple instances of a student being tardy will not be accumulated to count as an absence. - Responses to student tardiness will be appropriate and logical.
+If a student attends a portion of the class, he or she will be considered present and tardy. - Students must always have access to make-up work. - Multiple instances of a student being tardy will not be accumulated to count as an absence - Responses to student tardiness will be appropriate and logical.
 A student will never be suspended due to being tardy.

-H. Early Dismissal
+I. Early Dismissal